emersonbbezerra/costs-project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run backend`

+Runs the API simulating the database that was implemented by "json-server" on port 5000.
+Note: Open another terminal.

 ### `npm test`